SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 * `qmin` - Defines the maximum value possible for the adaptive q.
 Defaults are algorithm-dependent.
 * `qoldinit` - The initial `qold` in stabilization stepping.
 Defaults are algorithm-dependent.

+### Fixed Stepsize Usage

+Note that if a method does not have adaptivity, the following rules apply:

+* If `dt` is set, then the algorithm will step with size `dt` each iteration.
+* If `tstops` and `dt` are both set, then the algorithm will step with either a size `dt`, or use a smaller step to hit the `tstops` point.
+* If `tstops` is set without `dt`, then the algorithm will step directly to each value in `tstops`
+* If neither `dt` nor `tstops` are set, the solver will throw an error.

 ## Miscellaneous

 * `maxiters` - Maximum number of iterations before stopping.
 Defaults to 1e5.